Humidifiers

 Prac-T-Kal Humidifier

-Practical Electric Products, Inc. produced the PRAC-T-KAL automatic vaporizer and humidifiers in the 1940s and 1950s.
+Practical Electric Products, Inc. produced the PRAC-T-KAL automatic vaporizers and room humidifiers in the 1940s and 1950s.
+An "automatic vaporizer humdifier" from the early 1950s is shown.

 Prak-T-Kal Room Humidifier